bellatoris/HumanComputerInteraction/ReadMe.md

 * **Understand the problem area**
 	* why do we need a new design and how to come up with one
-	* produce a smell set of key ideas, general orientation
+	* produce a small set of key ideas, general orientation

 * **Observe potential users and customers**
 	* fictitious character maps